AndresFPineros/docker-psl-rampup/study_plans/learning_docker.md

 - What are some advantages of Virtual Machines over Containers?
 - Why are containers lighter than Virtual Machines?
 - Why are containers faster to start than Virtual Machines?
-- Why are Virtual Machines more secure that containers?
+- Why are Virtual Machines more secure than containers?
 - Are containers better than Virtual Machines?
-- Why should developers learn Docker?

 ## The Dockerfile